jumpjet71/duck-tape/README.md

 # Duck Tape

-A User Interface Components As-A-Service Experiment.
+A User Interface as a Service (UIaaS) implementation.
+Duck tape allows developers to utilize pre-built components to create their UI within a web based application.

 ## The Tech